dxx114514-stack/make-password/README.md

 ### Use

-Double-click to run the compiled executable file, enter the password information as prompted, and it will stop for a few seconds (mcpp version) and then exit after completion.
+Double-click to run the compiled executable file(You can also download it in Releases), enter the password information as prompted, and it will stop for a few seconds (mcpp version) and then exit after completion.

 The mcpp version requires g++ configuration as shown in the "Compilation" section.